Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-Now to help us take a look at entering data into a spreadsheet, let's open up another sheet from the Chapter 2 folder.
+another sheet from the Chapter 2 folder.
 And again I'll go to the File > Open command, onto my Desktop where I have my Student folders, and here we go.
 Annual_Track.
 This spreadsheet, obviously being tracked over an entire year, as you can see from the titles above.
 We have January through December and the names on the left-hand side are the people that that data relates to as you follow their names and look on the row that's moving to the right.
 So far we have a limited amount of data in this space.
 I did that on purpose so that we can talk about entering data here.
 The first thing we'll do is to enter some simple data here.
 So if I wanted to enter for Todd T. in March a value of 28, I could do that, tap the Enter key, and my active cell now moves down from D6 to D7.
 Notice we didn't start at A1 this time.
 That's because when I saved this document last, the active cell was at D6 and Excel remembers that, so that I'm right there and ready to work for my next time.
 Entering data can also be made easy by typing a value, for example for David R., I'll type in a value of 12, and then using the arrow keys.
 If I use the right arrow key, for example, I'm going to move to the right.
 It still enters the value 12 into that cell, but now I'm able to enter more values for David R. to progress through his year.

 This may be desirable or I may want to continue moving down.
 So for April, I'll enter a value for David R. of 24 and then I'll tap the down arrow key.
 When I do, it's exactly the same result as tapping the Enter key.
 If you want to automate this process, you can do it from the Tools > Options menu.
 Let me go up to Tools > Options and on the Edit tab, we have Move selection after Enter.